All Episodes

 Greetings, folks, and welcome back.

-Rushly Block.
+Rushlin Block.

 Great to have you here.

-I am America's real and only anchorman.
+I am America's real and only anchor man.

 America's truth detector.

-And of course the doctor of democracy, all combined as one harmless, lovable little fuzzball bundle.
+And of course, the Doctor of Democracy, all combined as one harmless, lovable little fuzzball bundle.

 A telephone number, you want to be on the program 800-282-2882.

-If Obama will do this in an election year, what will he be capable of in a second term when there's no accountability?
+Folks, this mortgage refinance business, if Obama will do this in an election year, what will he be capable of in a second term when there's no accountability?

-Was basically a lame duck throughout the second term.
+It was basically a lame duck throughout the second term.

 Why not just write off half the student loan debt?